Kruceo/Bound-Unbound/README.md

 ### Side Targets
 - ✅ Block multiple login requests
 - ✅ Store client ip in JWT and compare with client request
+- ✅ Password reset method
+- ❌ Multiple users, with custom roles and nodes assigned to each
+- ❌ Admin will create "links" to other other person create a guest user
 - ❌ Verify if unbound is running after a server reload, if not, restore last config file
 - ❌ Modify Unbound configuration remotely
 - ❌ Change some host configuration remotely